-At the Fall and Spring Board Meetings, the Treasurer and Staff prepare income and expenditure projections for the current fiscal year, and recommend revisions to the budget if necessary.
+At the Fall and Spring Board Meetings, the Finance Administrator prepares income and expenditure projections for the current fiscal year.
+The Treasurer recommends any revisions to the budget, if necessary.

 Final approval of the budget occurs at the Spring Board Meeting.